MindPort-GmbH/VR-Builder-Documentation/docfx/articles/highlights-and-guidance/point-at-objects-behavior.md

 - **Pointer Resource**

 The prefab in a `Resources` folder that is used to point at the object.
 The prefab needs to contain an `Object Pointer` component.
 By default, it points to the `CompassArrow` prefab, which displays an arrow as described above.
+You can select a different prefab if you wish, like for example the `CircleArrow` prefab in the `StaticAssets/Resources` folder of this add-on.

 #### Pointer Customization